What do I do with my shrimp when I go on holiday?

 Preparing your shrimp tank before going on vacation is a bit like packing your suitcase – it requires careful planning, attention to detail, and a touch of finesse.
 Unlike tossing in a few extra pairs of socks “just in case,” preparing your shrimp tank is about creating a stable environment that will sustain your shrimp while you’re away.

-Start by feeding your shrimp their standard food a day before you leaveOpens in a new tab., ensuring they have enough sustenance.
-Add a few brown leaves of your choice, such as Indian almond leaves, to the tank.
-These leaves will decay over time, forming biofilm that your shrimp can feedOpens in a new tab. on in your absence.
-It’s wise to soak the leaves for a few days beforehand to remove excess tanninsOpens in a new tab., as too much can affect water quality.
+Start by feeding your shrimp their standard food a day before you leave, ensuring they have enough sustenance.
+Add a few brown leaves of your choice, such as Indian almond leavesOpens in a new tab., to the tank.
+These leaves will decay over time, forming biofilm that your shrimp can feed on in your absence.
+It’s wise to soak the leaves for a few days beforehand to remove excess tannins, as too much can affect water quality.

-Speaking of water quality, make sure to perform a water change and check the water parameters to ensure everything is in optimal condition before you go.
+Speaking of water quality, make sure to perform a water changeOpens in a new tab. and check the water parameters to ensure everything is in optimal condition before you go.

 If you are away for an extended period, consider covering the tank to reduce evaporation, and remove any heaters if they’re not needed.